-- 1. Follow the procedure in before working inside your computer.

-- 2. Remove the base cover.

-- 3. Remove the battery (3-cell or 4-cell).
+- 1. Follow the procedure in before working inside your computer. - 2.
+Remove the base cover. - 3.
+Remove the battery (3-cell or 4-cell). - 4.
+Remove the system board (UMA or discrete).

 The figure indicates the location of the speakers in a system configuration with 4-cell battery and provides a visual representation of the removal procedure.